jddm11/robot_framework_project_2/robot_test/client_test_cases.rst

 This controller was tested using a RACC logic coverage Create method
 -------------
-For the create method the details about the truth table and the expression are on `This page <gacc_create_game.html>`.
+For the create method the details about the truth table and the expression are on `this page`_.

+.. _`this page`: gacc_create_game.html

 The detailed expressions are listed below:

 - A: description.isEmpty()